Panasonic GX8 vs GX800

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GX8 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GX800 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Panasonic GX8 and Panasonic GX800 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GX8 and the GX800 is in-body image stabilization (IBIS).
-The GX8 reduces the risk of handshake-induced blur with all attached lenses, while the GX800 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The GX8 reduces the risk of handshake-induced blur with all attached lenses, while the GX800 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).